 What Male and Female Victims Have In Common.

-- They are longing for someone to listen and believe their story.
-For someone to accept them, acknowledge their value, and not to try to fix them.
+They are longing for someone to listen and believe their story.
+For someone to accept them, acknowledge their value, and not try to fix them.

-- They need community.
-Both male and female can profit from a counselor trained in the treatment of trauma.
+They need community.
+Both males and females can profit from a counselor trained in the treatment of trauma.

 Male Abuse Survivors: 4 Notable Differences with Female Victims and Survivors.